Phoxinellus: Etymology

 Phoxinellus is a diminutive of Phoxinus, the genus of the "true" Eurasian minnows.
 It is thought that Heckel may have coined this name due to the small size of P. alepidotus compared to Cyprinus phoxinus.

-Charcteristics
+Characteristics

 Phoxinellus species are small fishes with standard lengths that are typically less than 150 mm.
 They have 5 upper pharyngeal teeth and 4 or 4 lower pharyngeal teeth.
 The number of branched fin rays in the dorsal and anal fin is relatively low, at between 6 1/2 and 8 1/2, and there is no connection between sensory canals of the preoperculum and jaw with the one below the eyes.

 Distribution and habitat

 Phoxinellus minnows are found in southeastern Europe, where they are endemic to the Balkans.
 They are found in karstic streams.
 The Dinaric minnow and the Mostar minnow are found in Bosnia and Herzegovina, and the Damatian minnow in Croatia.